 Chuck Bates is a Software Engineer at Pluralsight and a trained Physicist who lives in the greater Salt Lake City, Utah area.
 You can find Chuck attending and presenting at local Software Craftsmanship and .NET user groups, and as a member of the American Physical Society.
 While receiving his physics education, Chuck focused on both Astrophysics and Quantum Mechanics.

-Course Overview Hi, everyone.
-My name is Chuck and welcome to my course Quantum computing Getting started with Key Sharp.
-I am a software crafter here.
-Apply oil site and a physicist you've likely heard of quantum computing, including it's fantastical promises but are wondering how to get started in this emerging field.
-In this course, we're going to give you all the tools you need to get started in quantum computing Using Q Sharp.
-Some of the major topics that we will cover include setting up a development environment for Q sharp introductory quantum phenomenon like superposition and entanglement and understanding quantum algorithm.
-Designed by the end of this course, you'll know how to start designing your own quantum algorithm and how to dive deeper into the queue.
+Course Overview [Autogenerated] Hi, everyone.
+My name is Chuck and welcome to my course Quantum computing Getting started with Q sharp I am a software crafter here, a Pluralsight and a physicist.
+You've likely heard of quantum computing, including its fantastical promises, but are wondering how to get started in this emerging field.
+In this course, we're going to give you all the tools you need to get started in quantum computing Using Q sharp.
+Some of the major topics that we will cover include setting up a development environment for Q sharp introductory quantum phenomena like superposition and entanglement and understanding quantum algorithm design.
+By the end of this course, you'll know how to start designing your own quantum algorithm and how to dive deeper into the queue.
 Sharp language.
 Before beginning this course, you should be familiar with the differences between classical and quantum computing.
-I hope you'll join me on this journey to learn quantum computing and cue sharp with the quantum computing getting started with Q Sharp course at Pluralsight.
+I hope you'll join me on this journey to learn quantum computing in Q sharp with the quantum computing getting started with C# course at Pluralsight